apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

      port: 2181
    ```

-2. Reference the external zookeeper component when creating a Pulsar cluster.
+2. Reference the external ZooKeeper component when creating a Pulsar cluster.

-   The following example shows how to create a Pulsar cluster referencing the external zookeeper component mentioned above.
+   The following example shows how to create a Pulsar cluster referencing the external ZooKeeper component mentioned above.

    ```yaml
    apiVersion: apps.kubeblocks.io/v1alpha1